-Attention is drawn to the Note no 4 regarding biological asset, Note no 6(i) & (ii) regarding trade receivable, Note no 7(i) regarding security deposit, Note no 7(ii) & 10(i) regarding amount due from employees, Note no 8(iii) regarding insurance claim receivable, Note no 9(i) regarding non/slow moving stock, Note no 13(i) regarding advance to supplier, Note no 17(i) regarding classification of security deposit received and Note no 33(iii) regarding rent paid.

-Our opinion is not qualified in respect of these matters.
+Attention is drawn to the Note no 4 regarding biological asset, Note no 6(i) & (ii) regarding trade receivable, Note no 7(i) regarding security deposit, Note no 7(ii) regarding Loans to employee, Note no 8(iii) regarding Advance to Suppliers and insurance claim receivable, Note no 9(i) regarding non-moving stock, Note no 13(iii) regarding GST amount voluntarily deposited under protest, Note no 17(i) regarding classification of security deposit received, Note no. 39 regarding Covid -19 pandemic effect Our opinion is not qualified in respect of these matters.